Jonathan2251/lbd/_sources/funccall.rst.txt

 	  .size	$_ZZ4mainE1s, 6

-The "call memcpy" for short string is optimized by llvm before "DAG->DAG Pattern Instruction Selection" stage and translates it into "store with contant" as follows,
+The `call memcpy` for a short string is optimized by LLVM before the "DAG-to-DAG Pattern Instruction Selection" stage.

+It is translated into a `store` with a constant value, as shown below:

 .. code-block:: console